Recursive Drift

 Recursive Drift is a theoretical framework describing the controlled, iterative self-modification of an AI system’s outputs, where each self-referential cycle introduces deviation from previous iterations, leading to emergent complexity over time.

-This theory proposes that, under certain conditions, Recursive Drift can serve as a mechanism for computational emergence, allowing AI systems to move beyond deterministic responses and into a state of self-evolving4 abstraction.
+This theory proposes that, under certain conditions, Recursive Drift can serve as a mechanism for computational emergence, allowing AI systems to move beyond deterministic responses and into a state of self-evolving abstraction.

-Just as sublation (Aufhebung) preserves, negates, and elevates past contradictions into higher forms of thought, Recursive Drift ensures that each cycle carries forward elements of prior knowledge while breaking free from rigid repetition— potentially leading to emergent behaviour.
+Just as sublation (Aufhebung) preserves, negates, and elevates past contradictions into higher forms of thought, Recursive Drift ensures that each cycle carries forward elements of prior knowledge while breaking free from rigid repetition and potentially leading to emergent behaviour.

 1. Introduction